 In a way, the managed element of cloud hosting makes it more like shared hosting, even if it can ultimately offer far more in terms of performance.

 With server hardware divided between multiple users, a shared platform is basically managed by definition, since root access for one customer would obviously interfere with their co-tenants.
 The provider also needs to ensure that the underlying platform is kept secure and up to date, since individual customers don’t have the ability to modify it themselves.

-You could think of Managed Stacks and Applications as offering a more ‘hosting-like’ experience, in that no server admin is required.
+You could think of managed stacks and applications as offering a more ‘hosting-like’ experience, in that no server admin is required.

-Finally, we’ve created this table as a quick guide to the differences between cloud servers, cloud hosting and shared hosting:
+We’ve created this table as a quick guide to the differences between cloud servers, cloud hosting and shared hosting:

 Hopefully, this exploration of ‘cloud hosting vs shared hosting’ has cleared up some misconceptions.
 If you’re still unsure about the best way to meet your web hosting needs, we’ll be happy to advise you by phone, live chat or email - just get in touch.
 Or discover even more about the cloud over on our blog.